gohugoio/hugoDocs/content/en/contribute/development.md

 Step 5
 : Build and install.

-  To build and install the deploy edition:
+  To build and install the standard edition:

   ```sh
   CGO_ENABLED=0 go install